Facing her greatest challenges yet, the intrepid tomb raider Lara Croft

-Believe it or not, but I voluntarily chose to see the sequel to the mostly atrocious 2001 original, Lara Croft: Tomb Raider.
+Believe it or not, but I voluntarily chose to see the sequel to the mostly terrible 2001 original, Lara Croft: Tomb Raider.
 The films are based on a popular role playing adventure video game about a shapely treasure hunter named Lara Croft.
 While the story could work well as a movie, given the popularity and success of the Indiana Jones adventure films, it only works sometimes.
 An engaging plot and likable characters are replaced with action-for-action's-sake sequences and cardboard representations of where a character should be.
-While Indiana Jones had the clever humor, a genuinely likable hero, truly sinister yet often sophisticated central villains, and a supporting cast that only complimented Harrison Ford's character, Tomb Raider lacks in each of these areas.
-While Angelina Jolie is often very good in the Croft role and adds a fun spin to her character, she doesn't seem to be able to carry the film on her own.
+While Indiana Jones had the clever humor, a genuinely likable hero, truly sinister yet often sophisticated central villains, and a supporting cast that only complemented Harrison Ford's character, Tomb Raider lacks in each of these areas.
+And while Angelina Jolie is often very good in the Croft role, and adds a fun spin to her character, she doesn't seem to be able to carry the film on her own.
 This is the feeling that came across again the second time around.
 While James Bond often teams up with a beautiful and known co-star in his films, Jolie's Croft is often accompanied by slobbering nincompoops who just leave a drool path behind them as they follow Croft around like little lost puppies.
 So when one of those characters gets bumped off one way or another, who really cares?
 But shouldn't we?
 So with Jolie as the star of every scene, doesn't it work as a one-woman show?
 Oftentimes no, but sometimes yes.

-man who comes toe to toe with her, that's hardly the case here.
+man who comes toe-to-toe with her, that's hardly the case here.
 My problem is that no other characters really stand out.

 It's Croft in a world of lifesize cardboard stand-up representations of characters.
 Even though it probably would